 The Preserve is bounded by subdivisions to the south and west.
-To the north, is SR 52 and to the east is the Parkway.
-Beyond SR 52 and the Parkway, are areas that are currently being developed or likely to be developed in the future.
-The Ridge Road extension is currently under construction and will traverse the Serenova tract from west to east and intersect with the Parkway.
+To the north is SR 52 and to the east is the Parkway.
+Beyond SR 52 and the Parkway are areas that are currently being developed or likely to be developed in the future.
+The first phase of the extension of Ridge Road is currently under construction and will traverse the Serenova Tract from west to east and intersect with the Parkway.